Computable function: Total functions that are not provably total

 In a sound proof system, every provably total function is indeed total, but the converse is not true: in every first-order proof system that is strong enough and sound (including Peano arithmetic), one can prove (in another proof system) the existence of total functions that cannot be proven total in the proof system.

 If the total computable functions are enumerated via the Turing machines that produces them, then the above statement can be shown, if the proof system is sound, by a similar diagonalization argument to that used above, using the enumeration of provably total functions given earlier.
-One uses a Turing machine that enumerates the relevant proofs, and for every input n calls f_{n}(n) (where f_{n} is n-th function by this enumeration) by invoking the Turing machine that computes it according to the n-th proof.
-Such a Turing machine is guaranteed to halt if the proof system is sound.
+One uses a Turing machine that enumerates the relevant proofs, and for every input n outputs f_{n}(n) + 1 (where f_{n} is n-th function by this enumeration) by invoking the Turing machine that computes it according to the n-th proof.
+Such a Turing machine is guaranteed to halt if the proof system is sound, but the total function it computes cannot be any of the functions proven total by the proof system, otherwise there would be some n for which f_{n}(n) + 1 = f_{n}(n).

 Uncomputable functions and unsolvable problems

 Every computable function has a finite procedure giving explicit, unambiguous instructions on how to compute it.
 Furthermore, this procedure has to be encoded in the finite alphabet used by the computational model, so there are only countably many computable functions.
 For example, functions may be encoded using a string of bits (the alphabet Σ = {0, 1}).

 The real numbers are uncountable so most real numbers are not computable.
-See computable number.
 The set of finitary functions on the natural numbers is uncountable so most are not computable.
 Concrete examples of such functions are Busy beaver, Kolmogorov complexity, or any function that outputs the digits of a noncomputable number, such as Chaitin's constant.

 Similarly, most subsets of the natural numbers are not computable.
 The halting problem was the first such set to be constructed.
 The Entscheidungsproblem, proposed by David Hilbert, asked whether there is an effective procedure to determine which mathematical statements (coded as natural numbers) are true.
 Turing and Church independently showed in the 1930s that this set of natural numbers is not computable.
-According to the Church–Turing thesis, there is no effective procedure (with an algorithm) which can perform these computations.
+According to the Church–Turing thesis, there is no effective procedure (with an algorithm) that can perform these computations.